stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 ## Configure the compute PSD child node
 Select the `compute PSD` node in the collection node and open the preferences editor using the context menu.

-The preferences dialog of the `compute PSD` child node will open.

 The `compute PSD` node uses the [matplotlib.mlab.psd][mlab-psd]{:target="blank"} function of matplotlib to compute the PSD data.
 It uses the Welch's average periodogram method to compute the PSD for a long time series.
-The vector of data points passed to the psd function is divided into segments with a lenght of `nfft` samples.
+The vector of data points passed to the psd function is divided into segments with a length of `nfft` samples.
 An overlap can be specified for the segments.
 You can check the source code of the `compute PSD` node in the [psysmon github repository][psysmon-github]{:target="blank"} for more details about the computation.

 We will use the default values for this node.
-The `nfft` value sets the number of spectral points used for the Fast Fourier Transform and the `fft overlap` gives to overlap of these segments used in the Welch's average periodogram method.
+The `nfft` value sets the number of spectral points used for the Fourier Transform and the `fft overlap` gives the overlap of these segments used in the Welch's average periodogram method.
 The `nfft` length and the `fft overlap` is not related to the time window length and overlap of the time window looper.
 For our example the PSD will be computed for each 900 seconds long time window which the time window looper passes to the `compute PSD` node.

-Check the values and make shure that the values are the following:
+Check the values and make sure that the values are the following:

 nfft
 : 8192